Leon Jaworski: Background

 Jaworski was born in Waco in central Texas.
 His mother, Marie (Mira), was an Austrian immigrant, and his father, Joseph Jaworski, was a Polish immigrant who was an evangelical minister.
 He was named after ancient Spartan king Leonidas, and had a brother named Hannibal.
 An earnest student who studied at night by the light of oil lamps, he was a champion debater at Waco High School, graduated from Baylor Law School, and received his master's degree in law at the George Washington University Law School in Washington, D.C.

 Legal career

 In 1925, he became the youngest person ever admitted to the Texas bar.
 After starting out defending bootleggers during Prohibition, in 1931, he joined the Houston law firm that became Fulbright & Jaworski, one of the largest law firms in the United States.
 Jaworski served as president of both the Texas Bar Association (1962–1963) and the American Bar Association (1971–1972) prior to his appointment as Special Prosecutor.
 He was also President of the Houston Chamber of Commerce in 1960 and served on many corporate and civic boards.
 Jaworski served in the United States Army and served in the judge advocate office.
 He rose to the rank of colonel.

-In 1964, Jaworski attended hearings of the Warren Commission regarding the assassination of President Kennedy as Special Counsel to the Attorney General of Texas.
+In 1964, Jaworski attended hearings of the Warren Commission regarding the assassination of President Kennedy as Special Counsel to the Attorney General of Texas, Waggoner Carr.